 Again, just put the name of your gadget into musicMagpie‘s search bar to get an instant estimate.

 Prices vary depending on the make and condition of your gadget.
-For example, selling an iPhone 8 Plus (64gb) on musicMagpie would bring you about £328.
+For example, recycling an Apple iPhone 11 128GB with giffgaff could bring you around £230.

 It may seem like the best way to remove your personal files before recycling your gadgets is just to press the delete button, however this DOESN’T actually delete them!
 When you “delete” something on a computer, what you’re actually doing is hiding the file and telling the system that it can write over it, if you kept using the computer eventually it would be rewritten with different save data, but if you’re just wiping and sending on, the person at the other end can actually recover that data (yes, even though you deleted it!).